ingenieux/beanstalker/elasticbeanstalk-service-webapp-archetype/src/main/resources/archetype-resources/README.md

  - Problems?
 Let us know, on the lists or [the issue tracker](http://github.com/ingenieux/beanstalker/issues)
  - I <3 feedback!

-We hope beanstalk-maven-plugin made your life easier, and find it fun and easy as much as we do.
+We hope beanstalk-maven-plugin helps your life easier, and find it fun and easy as much as we do.

 btw, why not [donate to beanstalker](http://beanstalker.ingenieux.com.br/donate.html)?